 - Cite only those sources you have consulted yourself.

-- Paraphrase, but retain the intended meaning.
+- Paraphrase the copied text but try to retain the intended meaning.

 - Engage actively with sources of information instead of using digital tools.